NagapavanTechWorm/judge0/README.md

 ## Accessing Judge0

-Once all services are up and running, you can access the Judge0 API by sending requests to `http://localhost:2358` (by default).
+Once all services are up and running, you can access the Judge0 API by sending requests to `http://<Your IP Address>/dummy-client.html` (by default).

 ## Stopping the Services